marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

 .. index:: nocf_check function attribute

-.. gcc-attr:: nocf_check
+.. x86-fn-attr:: nocf_check

-  The :gcc-attr:`nocf_check` attribute on a function is used to inform the compiler that the function's prologue should not be instrumented when compiled with the :option:`-fcf-protection`:samp:`=branch` option.
+  The :x86-fn-attr:`nocf_check` attribute on a function is used to inform the compiler that the function's prologue should not be instrumented when compiled with the :option:`-fcf-protection`:samp:`=branch` option.
 The compiler assumes that the function's address is a valid target for a control-flow transfer.

-  The :gcc-attr:`nocf_check` attribute on a type of pointer to function is used to inform the compiler that a call through the pointer should not be instrumented when compiled with the :option:`-fcf-protection`:samp:`=branch` option.
+  The :x86-fn-attr:`nocf_check` attribute on a type of pointer to function is used to inform the compiler that a call through the pointer should not be instrumented when compiled with the :option:`-fcf-protection`:samp:`=branch` option.
 The compiler assumes